marco-giunta/msc_thesis/README.md

 obtain individual function values many likelihoods of cosmological relevance frequently turn out to be smooth, stable functions of their model parameters;
 this has led to many attempts to exploit these remarkable mathematical properties in order to skip the expensive calculations.
-Several software frameworks exist to allow one to approximate these functions, relying on a myriad of models, ranging from polynomial interpolation to Gaussian Processes to neural net- works; yet these tools are often limited in scope, requiring the user to either stick to provenly effective use-cases or retrain the model from scratch - thus making the process of adapting likelihood emulation to new scenarios/datasets needlessly time consuming.
+Several software frameworks exist to allow one to approximate these functions, relying on a myriad of models, ranging from polynomial interpolation to Gaussian Processes to neural networks; yet these tools are often limited in scope, requiring the user to either stick to provenly effective use-cases or retrain the model from scratch - thus making the process of adapting likelihood emulation to new scenarios/datasets needlessly time consuming.
 In this work we present COSMOLIME (Cosmological LIkelihood Machine learning Emulator), a model-agnostic, self-training, machine learning-based framework to emulate arbitrary likelihood functions in a